DolanCoding/Full-Stack-Open/exercise4.md

     server-->>browser: the JavaScript file
     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server including the new note

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server